-1. Ask for help!
+1. Ask For Help

-2. Be involved in the learning process
+2. Be Involved in the Learning Process

-3. Practice makes perfect
+3. Practice Makes Perfect

 Besides practicing your speaking and listening skills, you will also want to practice your writing skills.
-You can try to write down what someone has said in English and review it to see how well you did.
-Other way to practice your English proficiency is to reading books/ newspapers or listen to movies or TV shows in English.
-As your program continues you will be able to see how much you have learned!
+You can try writing down what someone has said in English and review it to see how well you did.
+You can also practice your English proficiency by reading books, newspapers, and magazines, or watching movies or TV shows in English.
+As your program continues, you’ll be able to see how much you have learned!

-4. Start thinking in English
+4. Start Thinking in English

-5. Be involved in the culture
+5. Get Involved in the Culture

 You’re living in a new place, so why not get involved in this new culture?
 This can help you understand English, and is also a great way to practice the new language skills that you have been learning in the classroom.
 Experiencing the local culture through volunteering, attending nearby festivals, or getting to know some locals will help improve your knowledge of this new language.
 Attending local events is also fun and exciting way to get to know your new home!